TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 36/Exodus 36.12.md

 ---

-Fifty loops made he in the one curtain, and fifty loops made he in the edge of the curtain that was in the second coupling: the loops were opposite one to another.
+He made fifty loops in the one curtain, and he made fifty loops in the edge of the curtain that was in the second coupling.
+The loops were opposite one to another.